cokeSchlumpf/mvn-rtc-java-api/README.md

 # mvn-rtc-java-api - Simple setup RTC Java Client API for Maven

-`utils/setup-repo.sh` is a script which simplifies the setup of RTC Java Client API for a Maven project.
+`setup-repo.sh` is a script which simplifies the setup of RTC Java Client API for a Maven project.
 It works for several RTC versions, it's tested for 5.x.x and 6.x.x.

 ## Step by step guide